Filing for AY 2024-25 is coming soon

 Generally, a taxpayer carrying on business or profession is required to file details of assets and liabilities through a Balance Sheet in the ITR.

-Separately, in certain specific cases, the ITR has made it mandatory for taxpayers to disclose the assets and liabilities at the end of the year.
+Separately, in certain specific cases, even for salaried individuals, the ITR has made it mandatory for taxpayers to disclose their assets and liabilities at the end of the year.
 Such taxpayers can fill in the details through Schedule AL.

 What is Schedule AL?